Local and global structure of connections on nonarchimedean curves: Preliminaries

 \subsection{A lemma on local fields}

 We introduce an auxiliary calculation concerning local fields in positive characteristic.
+This is needed for the study of solvable differential modules at type 4 points (\S \ref{subsec:solvable}).
 We use without comment some basic facts about higher ramification of local fields, for which see \cite[Chapter~3]{kedlaya-book} for a brief summary or \cite{serre-local-fields} for a complete treatment.

 \begin{hypothesis} Throughout \S\ref{subsec:local fields}, assume that $p>0$ and let $k$ be an algebraically closed field of characteristic $p$. \end{hypothesis}

 \begin{defn} Let $N$ be the pro-unipotent pro-algebraic group over $k$ whose $k$-points are identified with the $t$-adically continuous $k$-linear automorphisms $\psi$ of $k((t))$ fixing $t$ modulo $t^2$.
 The group $N$ is filtered by the pro-algebraic subgroups